NicholasMamo/multiplex-plot/docs/_sources/index.rst.txt

 .. note::

-	This websites documents all of Multiplex's functionality.
+	This website documents all of Multiplex's functionality.
 	If you want to get started right away, check out the `example notebooks <https://github.com/NicholasMamo/multiplex-plot/tree/master/examples>`_.

 Multiplex is aimed at data scientists who want to explore and explain data.